 Brands and retailers offering buy online pick up in-store (BOPIS) achieved some of the greatest revenue gains amidst the COVID-19 pandemic.
 According to data from the Salesforce Shopping Index, in Q1, sites with BOPIS grew their digital revenue by 27%, compared with 13% for sites not offering BOPIS.
-As the pandemic took hold in the U.S., between March 10 and March 20, daily digital revenue spend for sites offering BOPIS — via curbside, car, drive through, or store pickup — grew by 92% compared to 19% for sites not offering it over the same period.
-The message from consumers is clear — they favor retailers and brands that prioritize ways to safely and quickly get the products they want and need.
+As the COVID-19 pandemic spread worldwide, between March 10 and March 20, daily digital revenue spend for sites offering BOPIS — via kerbside, car, drive through, or store pickup — grew by 92% compared to 19% for sites not offering it over the same period.
+The message from consumers is clear — they favour retailers and brands that prioritise ways to safely and quickly get the products they want and need.

 So what does this mean for the future of physical commerce?
-As states like Georgia, Texas, and South Carolina begin to reopen non-essential businesses, residents are on the front lines defining what getting reopening the workplace — and life — looks like for the rest of the country.
-Occupancy caps, social distancing, and contact tracing are just some of the tactics areas across the country are employing to facilitate our return to normal.
+As a handful of countries start reopening non-essential businesses, residents are on the front lines of defining what the workplace — and life — looks like for the rest of the world.
+Occupancy caps, social distancing, and contact tracing are just some of the tactics countries are employing to facilitate our return to normal.
 But will consumers return?
 The International Council of Shopping Centers reports that 77% of consumers feel comfortable going back into stores.

 That brings us to the million-dollar question.
 How do brands and retailers reopen the workplace, most notably physical stores, and maintain their customers’ and employees’ confidence?
 One retail executive recently stated, “... digital used to be an outpost of the physical store, and now the store is a component of digital.”
 Given the massive acceleration of digital as the glue to unified commerce, the following provides two key strategies that will be critical to safely opening, while providing a seamless and convenient shopping experience.